Gbury/dolmen/doc/tuto.md

 (* Parse the file, and we get a tuple:
   - format: the guessed format (according to the file extension)
+  - loc: some meta-data used for source file locations
-  - statements: the list of top-level firectives found in the file *) let format, _, statements = M.parse_file file
+  - statements: the list of top-level directives found in the file *) let format, loc, parsed_statements = M.parse_file file

 (* You can match on the detected format of the input *) let () = match format with